oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 ##### How Istio-enabled domains differ from regular domains

 Istio enforces a number of requirements on Pods.
-When you enable Istio support in the domain resource, the introspector job automatically creates configuration overrides with the necessary channels for the domain to satisfy Istio's requirements, including:
+When you enable Istio support in the Domain YAML file, the introspector job automatically creates configuration overrides with the necessary channels for the domain to satisfy Istio's requirements, including:

 When deploying a domain with Istio sidecar injection enabled, the operator automatically adds the following network